 An order to sell shall indicate the product of a specific delivery period to be sold, the volume of the order, and the price of the order.

-An order shall be considered as received when it is registered with the ETS, and, if an order is submitted by e-mail in the event indicated in subpar.
-2.5.2 – the order shall be considered as received upon receiving the written Operator’s acknowledgement of receipt.
+An order shall be considered as received when it is registered with the ETS.

-The Participant, during a trading session, shall have the right to amend or withdraw the order submitted via the EPS or by e-mail or unrealized portion thereof in the event indicated in subpar.
-2.5.2 of the Regulation provided that a transaction has not been yet concluded.
+The Participant, during a trading session, shall have the right to amend or withdraw the submitted order, if a transaction has not been concluded yet, or unrealized portion thereof.

-The Participant shall be entitled to withdraw the order submitted both via the ETS and e-mail provided that no transaction has been fulfilled on the basis of the order submitted or to withdraw the unrealized share of the order, even during the period beyond the trading session, which is before or after the trading session.
+The Participant shall be entitled to withdraw the submitted order, if a transaction has not been concluded yet, or to withdraw the unrealized share of the order, even during the period beyond the trading session, which is before or after the trading session.

 The Participant shall have the right to submit more than one order with different or the same criteria.
 Orders may be classified (by types) as follows: